 Widespread community participation is needed to meet the emissions reduction and climate change mitigation goals of this plan.
 Carrboro is fortunate to have many local groups already involved in environmental outreach and climate action.
 In addition, many successful models for community engagement in climate action can be adapted and used here.
-While these are mostly grassroots efforts, a leader such as a sustainability coordinator is needed to coordinate, adapt, promote, and sustain efforts over the long term.
+While these are mostly grassroots efforts, leadership is needed to coordinate, adapt, promote, and sustain efforts over the long term.

 Implementation Opportunities Many local and other groups are involved in environmental outreach and/or climate action.
 These include but are not limited to Transition Streets, Pete Streets, NW Earth Institute community action courses, the Solarize Carrboro model, Awakening the Dreamer Symposiums and Game Changer Intensive, K-12 Sustainability Curriculums (Chapel Hill-Carrboro City Schools is currently developing a local version), Grey to Green Initiatives, HEAT (Heat Energy Assessment Technologies), Meatless Monday Communities, Backyard Wildlife Habitat Certification Programs, and Incentive Programs.
 Carrboro can adapt and use programs with proven track records for community engagement.
-Implementation Challenges Who will bring partners together?
-Who will recruit and train community facilitators?
-How to ensure that a diverse group is reached?
+Implementation Who will bring partners together?
+Challenges Who will recruit and train community facilitators?
+How can diverse populations be reached?
 Who will modify programs if needed?
-How will engagement/momentum be sustained over time especially in consideration of a relatively transient population?
-(59% of residential

-Resources Needed (human and material) - Leadership ideally from a nonprofit, along with new Town staff Support such as technical assistance and loans or grants for low-income households, stakeholder incentives, etc. Leadership Grassroots but will need a leader or nonprofit organization to adapt, promo and sustain efforts.
-A town sustainability coordinator would be ideal. ite, Leadership ideally from a nonprofit, along with new Town staff.
-Support such as technical assistance and loans or grants for low-income households, stakeholder incentives, etc. Leadership Grassroots but will need a leader or nonprofit organization to adapt, promote the properties of the properties of ite, Support such as technical assistance and loans or grants for low-income households, stakeholder incentives, etc. Leadership Grassroots but will need a leader or nonprofit organization to adapt, promo ite, households, stakeholder incentives, etc. Leadership Grassroots but will need a leader or nonprofit organization to adapt, promo ite, Leadership Grassroots but will need a leader or nonprofit organization to adapt, promo and sustain efforts.
-A town sustainability coordinator would be ideal. ~ Partners Pickards Mountain Eco-Institute, Chapel Hill-Carrboro City Schools (including g District Sustainability Group and Student Environmental Groups), UNC Sustainability Program, Orange County Solid Waste Program, NC Cooperative /e Extension Service, Chapel Hill Sustainability Officer and Committee, Transiti on Carrboro- Chapel Hill, NC Botanical Gardens, Carrboro Greenspace, Carrboro o Bike Coalition, Solarize Carrboro, Carrboro Farmers Market, Irvin Learning Farm and Nature Center, NC Sierra Club, Friends of Bolin Creek, Morgan Valley Alliand e, Home Builders Association of Durham, Orange, and Chatham, Neighborhoo d Homeowners Associations, Faith Based Environmental Groups, Carrboro Fai rmers Market, Carrboro Business Alliance, businesses, utility providers, Homeown er associations, former Pete Street participants and more Fit with Items Time Frame This can move forward as soon as leadership is identified.
-The time frame for or a Sustainability Coordinator and permanent Task Force on board is a key factor or.
-Next Step(s) • Identify partners; Bring partners together and choose programs; Modify programs for Carrboro if needed; Work with partners to recruit and train diverse group of facilitators.
-Pilot program in facilitator's neighborhoods Debrief with pilot neighborhoods and modify programs as needed.
-Install neighborhood and/or town wide dashboard to show progress, ar nd build a climate change action oriented community.
+How will engagement/momentum be sustained considering the relatively transient population?
+(59% of Carrboro's residential properties are rentals).
+Resources Needed Money for education and promotion materials. (human and Leadership ideally from a nonprofit, along with Town staff. material) Support such as technical assistance and loans or grants for low-income Landamahin households, stakeholder incentives, etc. Leadership Grassroots but will need a leader or nonprofit organization to adapt, promote, and sustain efforts.
+Partners Pickards Mountain Eco-Institute, Chapel Hill-Carrboro City Schools (including raithers District Sustainability Group and Student Environmental Groups), UNC Sustainability Program, Orange County Solid Waste Program, NC Cooperative Extension Service, Chapel Hill Sustainability Officer and Committee, Transition Carrboro- Chapel Hill, NC Botanical Gardens, Carrboro Greenspace, Carrboro Bike Coalition, Solarize Carrboro, Carrboro Farmers Market, Irvin Learning Farm and Nature Center, NC Sierra Club, Friends of Bolin Creek, Morgan Valley Alliance, Home Builders Association of Durham, Orange, and Chatham, Neighborhood Homeowners Associations, Faith Based Environmental Groups, Carrboro Farmers Market, Carrboro Business Alliance, businesses, utility providers, Homeowner associations, former Pete Street participants and more Fit with Items Every section of this Action Plan Time Frame This can move forward as soon as leadership is identified.
+Next Step(s) Identify partners; Bring partners together and choose programs; Modify programs for Carrboro if needed; Modify programs for Carrboro if needed; Work with partners to recruit and train diverse group of facilitators.
+Bilet program in facilitator's paidbharhands.
+Pilot program in facilitator's neighborhoods Debriof with pilot paighborhoods and modify programs as peeded.
+Debrief with pilot neighborhoods and modify programs as needed.
+Install neighborhood and/or town wide dashboard to show progress, and Install neighborhood and/or town wide dashboard to show progress, and build a climate change action oriented community.
 Evaluation Criteria People reached.
 Energy saved.
 Forest and soil protected or gained.
+Lvaiuation Criteria Feople reached.
+Energy saved, Forest and son protected of gained.